Chibiaiko/Portfolio/README.md

 # 🕵️‍♂️ Threat Hunting Playbook Collection

-A curated collection of threat hunting playbooks and detection scripts developed to automate the identification, investigation, and validation of suspicious activity across enterprise environments.
-Each playbook follows a standardized format and includes detailed metadata, clear execution guidance, and complete mapping to relevant MITRE ATT&CK techniques (e.g., T1059.001 – PowerShell).
+A curated collection of **threat hunting playbooks** and **detection scripts** developed to automate the identification, investigation, and validation of suspicious activity across enterprise environments.

+Each playbook follows a standardized format and includes:

+- Detailed metadata
+- Clear execution guidance
+- Complete mapping to relevant **MITRE ATT&CK** techniques (e.g., `T1059.001 – PowerShell`)

+These playbooks have been thoughtfully designed and curated to ensure alignment with the latest **threat intelligence**, **detection engineering methodologies**, and **industry best practices**.
+---

+## Overview

-These playbooks have been thoughtfully designed and curated to ensure alignment with the latest threat intelligence, detection engineering methodologies, and industry best practices.
-The collection provides analysts and defenders with a reliable foundation for building, testing, and refining hunt hypotheses against real-world adversary behaviors.
+This collection provides analysts and defenders with a reliable foundation for building, testing, and refining hunt hypotheses against real-world adversary behaviors.

 Whether executed in a simulated environment or integrated into an active SOC workflow, these threat hunting playbooks serve as a practical resource for organizations seeking to:

-Enhance detection and response maturity
+- Enhance detection and response maturity
-Validate visibility and telemetry coverage
+- Validate visibility and telemetry coverage
-Develop repeatable hunting procedures
+- Develop repeatable hunting procedures
+- Improve analytical tradecraft and threat attribution
+---

+## Benefits

-Improve analytical tradecraft and threat attribution By leveraging structured hunt methodologies and automated tooling, this collection enables defenders to proactively uncover hidden threats, strengthen defensive posture, and accelerate the hunt-to-detect lifecycle.
+By leveraging structured hunt methodologies and automated tooling, this collection enables defenders to:

+- Proactively uncover hidden threats
+- Strengthen defensive posture
+- Accelerate the hunt-to-detect lifecycle
+---

+### License

+This project is released under the **MIT License**.
+Use freely, but attribution is appreciated.